MicrosoftDocs/power-automate-docs/flow-docs/us-govt.md

 If you adopt the use of Active Directory Federation Services (AD FS) 2.0 and set up policies to help ensure your users connect to the services through single sign-on, any customer content that is temporarily cached will be located in the United States.

-## Flow US Government and third-party services
+## Microsoft Flow US Government and third-party services

-Flow US Government provides the ability to integrate third-party applications into the service through [Connectors](https://docs.microsoft.com/connectors/index).
+Microsoft Flow US Government provides the ability to integrate third-party applications into the service through [Connectors](https://docs.microsoft.com/connectors/index).
 These third-party applications and services might involve storing, transmitting, and processing your organization’s customer data on third-party systems that are outside of the Microsoft Flow US Government infrastructure and therefore are not covered by the Microsoft Flow US Government compliance and data protection commitments.

->[!TIP]
+> [!TIP]
 > Review the privacy and compliance statements provided by the third parties when assessing the appropriate use of these services for your organization.

 ## Microsoft Flow US Government and Azure Services